 Professional interest in accessible tourism is still considerable today.
 The ACCESSIBELE Erasmus+ international higher education project, which will be implemented between 2023 and 2025, will provide an additional impetus for research and analysis of the situation in 4 countries (Hungary, Croatia, Poland, Romania).
-The results are expected to further contribute to the literature on accessible tourism, providing information regarding the potential tourism segment represented by the disabled population in these countries and the motivations observed on both the demand and supply sides of the examined area.
+The results are expected to further contribute to the literature on accessible tourism.